yugenomnia/omnia/_pages/Homepage.md

 layout: homepage
 permalink: //
 hero_image: ''
+meta_description: A European bistro filled with Australian stories.
+A new familiar.
+Produce led dishes met with old-world hospitality.
 hero_title: >-
   A European bistro filled with Australian stories.
 A new familiar.
 Produce led dishes met with old-world hospitality.
 The spot where all walks meet.
 For you